Belgium loses case over babies stolen in former colonies – DW – 12/02/2024

 The Court of Appeals in Brussels overturned an earlier decision by another court that too much time had elapsed for the state to be charged.

-The appealate judges ruled that although the abductions happened 70 years ago, they constituted crimes against humanity and were therefore not subject to statutes of limitations.
+The appellate judges ruled that although the abductions happened 70 years ago, they constituted crimes against humanity and were, therefore, not subject to statutes of limitations.

 "The court orders the Belgian state to compensate the appellants for the moral damage resulting from the loss of their connection to their mother and the damage to their identity and their connection to their original environment," the judgment read.